 Red Peppers are Heart-Healthy

 Research has shown that crushed red pepper reduces blood cholesterol, triglyceride levels, and platelet aggregation.
 These peppers have been found to aid in helping the body to dissolve fibrin, a substance integral to the formation of blood clots.
 Studies have found that in areas where people eat hot peppers regularly in their diet, they have a much lower rate of heart attack, stroke, and pulmonary embolism.
-One study found that people who ate hot peppers had a rate of oxidation much lower in both men and women.
+One study found that people who ate hot peppers had a much lower oxidation rate in both men and women.
 Plus, women had a longer lag time before damage by cholesterol was seen.

 Red Peppers May Improve Digestive Health